 In the 2024 national elections Mmusi will stand as an independent candidate following on the recent Constitutional Court judgement on electoral reform.
 He will head up the recruitment of a diverse and talented pool of independent candidates to join him in running for election.
 Imbued with the spirit of Ubuntu, having come of age as a charismatic leader, forged in the fire of opposition politics and displaying an uncanny grace under attack, his time has surely come.

-Mmusi is married to Natalie Maimane since 2005 and they have two children.
+Mmusi is married to Natalie Maimane since 2005 and they have three children.

 One South Africa Movement’s mission is historic in that we must bring South Africa into a post-liberation era and a post-Covid-19 world where politics is broken and our economy is at the point of collapse.
 This means that we recognise the role of the ANC and other liberation movements but also that South Africa must become future focused.

 History teaches that removal of liberation movements in Africa takes place through social movements and coalitions.
 So Kenya, Zimbabwe and Zambia are examples of what happens when parties work together (or don’t) and a consensus is built on a number of values rather than an ideology to achieve change.